mcpython4-coding/Documentation/mcpython/util/enums.md

         function __init__(self, dx: int, dy: int, dz: int, normal_name: str, index: int)

-            Constructs an new enum instance
+            Constructs a new enum instance
             :param dx: the delta in x
             :param dy: the delta in y
             :param dz: the delta in z